Paulo-Haddad/getting_cleaning_data_project/CodeBook.md

   * **Time_BodyAcc_Jerk_Mag**
   * **Time_BodyGyro_Jerk_Mag**

-Each one of this variables were measure in 10.299 time windows (an average of 343.3 measures per subject).
+Each one of this 20 variables were sampled in 10.299 time windows (an average of 343.3 windows per subject).

-All variables in the time domain are numeric type, and are normalized and bounded within [-1,1].
+All 20 variables in the time domain are numeric type, and are normalized and bounded within [-1,1].

-**VARIABLES CAPTURED FROM SENSOR SIGNALS (ACCELEROMETER AND GYROSCOPE)**

 **FREQUENCY DOMAIN VARIABLES**